Skip to Content

 I love slang.
 It’s very important to learn these words!

-This final example sentence makes reference to a fun slang verb chiant, meaning “very annoying”, which we cover in this lesson.
+This final example sentence makes reference to a fun slang verb chiant, meaning “very annoying”.

 Que veut dire le mot “chiant” en français ?